EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    The window for specifying measurement parameters and excitation scheme

-Please specify the sequence of the laser excitation using the letters B (blue), G (green/yellow), R (red) and I (infrared) for the four excitation channels.
-Different excitation schemes of up to three lasers can be entered here, such as RGB, RG, GB, etc. In case of ALEX excitation, all channels are shown in the preview according to the created map and the selected channel for data read-in is highlighted by a rectangle.
+Please specify the sequence of the laser excitation using the letters B (blue), G (green/yellow), R (red), and I (infrared) for the four excitation channels.
+Different excitation schemes of up to three lasers can be entered here, such as RGB, RG, GB, etc. In the case of ALEX excitation, all channels are shown in the preview according to the created map, and the selected channel for data read-in is highlighted by a rectangle.
 Move the slider to choose the start frames of your entered excitation scheme and load it into the corresponding detection channel.
-This slider serves for cases, in which the starting point of data acquisition varys with laser excitation.
-For varying acquisition, one needs to load each single *tif.-files* and select the correct alternation sequence / starting frame.
-The slider has 2 positions for a 2c-ALEX experiments, it automatically shows 3 positions in the case of a specified 3c-ALEX experiment.
+This slider serves for movies where the starting point of data acquisition varies with laser excitation.
+For a varying acquisition, every single *tif.-file* needs to be loaded separately to select the correct alternation sequence / starting frame.
+The slider has 2 positions for a 2c-ALEX experiment.
+It automatically shows 3 positions in the case of a specified 3c-ALEX experiment.

-Next, please choose which frames you want to load on the program by using the **Load frame range** box.
+Next, please choose which frames you want to load on the program using the **Load frame range** box.
 Depending on the experiment, you can choose the range of desired frames for detecting the particles and extracting their intensity traces. *Deep-LASI* takes all the frames by default.
 You can further limit the particle detection to a certain frame range, e.g., for a colocalization assay in which you used one excitation wavelength for the first 100 frames and continued with a second excitation wavelength for the rest of the measurement.
-As the last step here, click on the corresponding channel color from the four options to confirm the detection channel. *Deep-LASI* will open the first data file from the files that you selected, as shown in :numref:`doc_particles_detection`, and display the cumulative sum of the movie for particle detection.
+As the last step here, click on the corresponding channel color from the four options to confirm the detection channel. *Deep-LASI* will open the first data file from the files being selected, as shown in :numref:`doc_particles_detection`, and display the cumulative sum of the movie for particle detection.

 .. figure:: ./../figures/documents/Fig_13_Detecting_Particles.png
    :width: 500